-Server virtualization enables the network to maximize the utilization of the processing capability across all available servers.
-This avoids the need to over invest in individual high-powered servers which must, alone, meet the peak requirements of particular applications, but spend much of their time under utilized.
+Server virtualisation enables the network to maximise the utilisation of the processing capability across all available servers.
+This avoids the need to over-invest in individual high-powered servers which must, alone, meet the peak requirements of particular applications, but spend much of their time underutilised.
 Instead, that peak load can be spread across existing lower-powered units.
-As processing requirements increase, the capacity can be increased in a cost-effective manner by gradually adding more units.
+As processing requirements increase, the capacity can be increased in costeffective manner by gradually adding more units.
 Similarly, it is possible to have a regular program whereby sets of older units are retired (or redeployed to other tasks) and replaced by a smaller number of more modern units.